marcosrenan/marcosrenan/README.md

 ### Hello there!
-My name is Marcos Renan Vascooncelos Magalhães.
+My name is Marcos Renan Vasconcelos Magalhães.
 I'm a PhD Candidate in Economics at CAEN/UFC.

 ### Facts about me:
 - Macro(economist) 📊